renecartaya/Design-of-Experiments-basic-tools-set/README.md

  1) NumPy a well known fundamental package for scientific computing.
  2) SciPy consisting of a set of fundamental algoritms for scientific computing in Python.

+For the use of the above mentioned functions, the package pyDOE shoule be installed.
+The installation in the case of the Anaconda distribution could be performed in the Anaconda prompt using the comand:

+>> pip install --upgrade pyDOE

 All the available functionalities can be accessed by the statement